Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: New FlexibleEFTHiggs matching procedure

 where the threshold correction $\Delta v^{\atau}$ can be obtained from the wave function renormalization of the Higgs, analogously to $\Delta v^{\at}$ out of ref.~\cite{Draper:2013oza}.
 Eventually, in the degenerate mass case and $Q=M_S$ the threshold correction evaluates to

 where $\Delta s^{\MSSM,y_t^4 y_\tau^2}$ has been computed similarly to eq.~\eqref{eq:split_at^2_contr}.
-First we note that large logarithmic contributions within the terms of eq.~\eqref{eq:Delta_as*at*atau_pre} cancel against each other.
-Second, in order to validate our result from eq.~\eqref{eq:Delta_as*at*atau}, we computed the double loop expansion for the SM parametrized threshold correction $\Delta \lambda$ at $\ord(\hat y_t^4 \hat y_\tau^2)$.
-After reparametrizing the 1-loop correction to $\Delta\lambda$ in eq.~\eqref{eq:DLambda_sm} with the 1-loop threshold contribution to the top Yukawa coupling out of eq.~\eqref{eq:yt_thresh_atau} we recovered eq.~\eqref{eq:Delta_as*at*atau}.
+We note that large logarithmic contributions within the terms of eq.~\eqref{eq:Delta_as*at*atau_pre} cancel against each other.
+In order to validate our result from eq.~\eqref{eq:Delta_as*at*atau}, we have computed the analogous expressions in EFT parametrization by performing a reparametrization of the 1-loop correction in eq.~\eqref{eq:DLambda_sm}.
+We find that the EFT-parametrized threshold correction vanishes, which is in line with the remarks in ref.~\cite{Bagnaschi:2017xid}.
+The discussion of the correction of $\ord(y_t^2 y_\tau^4)$ is analogous to $\ord(y_t^4 y_\tau^2)$.

 \subparagraph{\underline{Higgs mass loop corrections at $\ord(\hat v^2 ((\hat y_t^2+ \hat y_b^2)^3 +\hat y_\tau^6))$ in the SM}}

 In the MSSM the 2-loop corrections of $\ord(v^2 (y_t^2+ y_b^2)^3 )$ to the CP-even Higgs pole mass are known by ref.~\cite{Dedes:2003km} and are included in several public codes to calculate the CP-even Higgs pole masses in a fixed-order calculation.
 In the SM, however, the corresponding 2-loop corrections are not available in a simple and explicit form in the literature to our knowledge.\footnote{The 2-loop corrections of that order can in principle be calculated from the generic 2-loop effective potential for general renormalizable theories \cite{Martin:2001vx}.} In order to include the 2-loop threshold corrections of $\ord((y_t^2 + y_b^2)^3)$ into the quartic Higgs coupling $\hat\lambda$, our approach requires the corresponding fixed-order corrections to be available for both the MSSM and the SM separately.
 If the contributions in the SM would be omitted, wrong logarithmic enhanced terms of $\ord(\hat v^2\hat y_t^4 \hat y_b^2 \log^2(M_S^2/ \hat m_t^2))$ would propagate into the expression for the Higgs pole mass.
 Thus, we calculate here the contributions to the 2-loop effective potential of the SM in the gaugeless limit for a non-vanishing bottom Yukawa coupling.
 The relevant diagram contributing to the mixed contributions of $\ord( \hat v^4\hat y_t^4 \hat y_b^2)$ is shown in \figref{fig:Veff_atab}.